asilvino/alvarojoao.github.io/_posts/2017-12-29-the-curse-of-average.markdown

    Ok wait...
 You just said: "not self-depreciation" <br/>
                              "I'm not in the bottom of that sea of people"- You may think; <br/>
    Yes, we are not!<br/>
-   However the next steps we need to take it very carefully, how to self-evaluate?<br>
+   However, the next steps we need to take it very carefully, how to self-evaluate?<br>
    Just let strong shreds of evidence do the hard lift for you;<br/>

 Now let's gather the following: